 Disc Design and Research

-Preclinical testing indicates that the unique mobile-core design of the Charité artificial disc is intended to mimic the motion of the operative spinal segment, maintain segmental stability, restore proper disc height and re-establish the proper curvature of the spine.
+Preclinical testing indicates that the unique mobile-core design of the Artificial Disc is intended to mimic the motion of the operative spinal segment, maintain segmental stability, restore proper disc height and re-establish the proper curvature of the spine.

 A fixed-core design, on the other hand, has a fixed axis — or nonfloating — center of rotation.
 This type of design means that translation — or movement — is never independent from rotation.